akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Like what, my heart?"

-"Like you know something they don't."
+"Like you know something they don’t."

 Beatrice had laughed and lifted the girl onto her hip.
 "Perhaps I do.
 And one day, you will too."